 All these measures were a proof of the strength of the Party, of its ability to re-examine with a critical eye and to correct its own decisions in due time and in conformity with the concrete conditions.
 It was evident that the Party's guiding role in the construction of socialism could not be conceived without reviewing the tasks time after time, without revoking decisions that had become obsolete, without filling in the gaps found along the road.
-In his time V. I. Lenin explained that socialism could not be built measures taken in 1953 by our Party and Government, were still measures from above.
+In his time V. I. Lenin explained that socialism could not be built

-"without very many repetitions, without retracing one's steps several times, without checking up on the work, without making individual corrections, without new methods"1.
+"without very many repetitions, without retracing one's steps several times, without checking up on the work, without making individual corrections, without new methods".

-But despite their great importance, the 1) V. I. Lenin, Work, vol. 31. p.
+But despite their great importance, the

+1) V. I. Lenin, Work, vol. 31. p.
 572. (Alb. edition).